Choudwar: Geography

 Choudwar is located on the banks of Mahanadi and Birupa river near 16 and 55 National Highway.
 It is adjoining Cuttack, a city in Odisha.
 The STD code for Choudwar is 0671 with 754025, 754071, 754072, and 754028 postal codes.
 Choudwar comes under the Bhubaneswar–Cuttack Police Commissionerate which is an upcoming twin-city as per the plan of the Government of Odisha Vision 2030.

 History

 Choudwar was thought to be an important center during Somavanshi Keshari kingdom of Odisha.
 The Keshari dynasty established eight prominent Shakta pitha shrines near Chodova, which are now in ruins.

 In mythology, it was the capital of Virat, the brother-in-law of Kichaka.
 The Pandava brothers took refuge in Choudwar during their exile.
 The name Choudwar is made of two words: Chou implying Four and Dwar which means gate.
 The name alludes to existence of an old fort, which had four gates.
-Baidheshwar temple near Agrahat village has an aquatic spring believed to had been dug with the archery of Arjun.
+The Baidheshwar temple near Agrahat village has an aquatic spring believed to have been dug with the archery of Arjun.
 Archaeological Survey of India found many artefacts around these location pointing to ancient settlements.
 Ten acres of the land has been fenced by the Archaeological survey of India.
 It has become a tourist place surrounded by a beautiful gardens.